What is a Web Service?

 - Can the service handle invalid values and exceptions caused by bad data?

-Web Service Testing Terminology
+What is a Web Service Testing Terminology

 The biggest hurdle for most testers is acclimating to the terminology used when talking about web services.
 For instance: